 “And, in 2009, Ricky Flynn won the NCAA Division III Cross Country individual title.
 Lynchburg won 14 ODAC Cross Country titles under Toms and made six appearances at the NCAA Cross Country Championships as a team, four of which came after his squad won NCAA regional titles.
 Add 24 ODAC titles each for indoor and outdoor track & field and it is no wonder that the school inducted him into their athletics hall of fame in 1988.

-“Since 1978, Toms has also served as Lynchburg College’s director of athletics where he has led the Hornets’ efforts to two ODAC Commissioner’s Cups.
+“Since 1978, Toms has also served as University of Lynchburg’s director of athletics where he has led the Hornets’ efforts to two ODAC Commissioner’s Cups.
 Altogether, Toms earned 25 USTFCCCA Regional Coach of the Year nods for cross country and track & field, and in 1995 he was named as a recipient of the Walt Cormack Award, recognizing the state of Virginia’s top track & field coach.
 Toms holds a master’s degree from the University of Virginia and a PhD from West Virginia University.”